Surrendering Your Pet

 Relinquishment fees

 When you can no longer care for your pet and need to bring him to the shelter, we will charge a small fee to help defray the cost of caring for your pet.
 This fee doesn’t cover the full cost of care, but it does help us in providing safe shelter, veterinary care and a chance for a new life.
 Fees vary depending on the number and type of animal you surrender.
-However, we will not charge a fee should you need to surrender a puppy(ies) or kitten(s).
-We will also work with you to have the mom spayed.

 -